 - Be confident, fluent and accurate in accessing online resources.

-Pupils in EYFS are introduced to ICT through operating simple machinery such as CD players, Beebots, remotes and cameras.
+Pupils in EYFS are introduced to ICT through operating simple machinery such as Tablets, Beebots, remotes and cameras.
 It is in EYFS that pupils are taught the basics on how to retrieve information and begin to learn about their safety on the online world.
 In addition, pupils in EYFS are encouraged to participate in team working projects that involve building simple structures to develop their STEM skills.

-As the pupils transition into KS2, their previous learning of computing is built upon as ‘Purple Mash’ allows for the pupils to access and revise their previous creations.
+As the pupils transition into KS2, their previous learning of computing is built upon as ‘Teach Computing’ allows for the pupils to access and revise their previous creations.
 In KS2 children start to explore how to create, develop and understand a data base.
-Furthermore, KS2 investigates how a programme is written and being able to identify problems that may occur in programmes and providing a solution.
+Furthermore, KS2 investigates how a program is written and being able to identify problems that may occur in programs and providing a solution.
 The children also explore the accuracy of algorithms and how to control an algorithm so that it can function efficiently.
 Each year, every child is taught about online-safety to ensure that the children at Portfields Primary School have an understanding of their online presence and how to keep themselves safe.
 This encompasses subjects such as keeping personal information private, what is cyber bullying and how to address it, and being able to identify suitable websites.